-Xinjiang's Ethnic Muslims.
-For years, the PRC government also has maintained a repressive crackdown against Tibetans and Muslims, particularly against Uighur "separatists" - those in favor of independence from China - in the Xinjiang-Uighur Autonomous Region.
+Xinjiang-Uighur Autonomous Region.
 Although U.S. officials warned after September 11, 2001 that the global anti-terror campaign should not be used to persecute Uighurs or other minorities with political grievances against Beijing, some believe that the U.S. government made a concession to the PRC on August 26, 2002, when it announced that it was placing one small group in China, the East Turkestan Islamic Movement, on the U.S. list of terrorist groups.

-U.S. policies on Uighurs and on terrorism faced a unique test during the 108th Congress, when it became known that approximately 22 Uighur Muslims were being held by U.S. forces at Guantanamo Bay after having been apprehended during the U.S. strikes against the Taliban in Afghanistan.
-By May of 2004, international human rights groups were reporting their concerns about the planned release of Uighur prisoners that U.S. forces had decided were of "no intelligence value."
-These prisoners, they feared, if repatriated to China, would be executed or imprisoned as terrorists.
-In October 2004, in an interview with the Far Eastern Economic Review, Secretary of State Colin Powell said that U.S. officials were still reviewing the status of the Uighur prisoners because of U.S. fears that returning them to possible persecution in China would "be inconsistent ... with our obligations to comply with international law and consistent with [the] Geneva Convention..."
+U.S. policies on Uighurs and on terrorism have faced a unique test since it became known that approximately 22 Uighur Muslims were being held by U.S. forces at Guantanamo Bay after having been apprehended during the U.S. strikes against the Taliban in Afghanistan.
+By May of 2004, international human rights groups were reporting concerns about the planned release of Uighur prisoners that U.S. forces had decided were of "no intelligence value."
+These prisoners, they feared, would be executed or imprisoned as terrorists if sent back to China.
+In October 2004, Secretary of State Colin Powell said that U.S. officials were still reviewing the status of the Uighur prisoners because of U.S. fears that returning them to possible persecution in China would "be inconsistent ... with our obligations to comply with international law and consistent with [the] Geneva Convention..."
 Later press reports said that a number of U.S. allies had refused requests to accept the prisoners.
-67